EOSIO/eos/contracts/enumivo.system/enumivo.system-bidname-rc.md

 As an authorized party I {{ signer }} wish to bid on behalf of {{ bidderVar }} the amount of {{ bidVar }} toward purchase of the account name {{ newnameVar }}.

-All disputes arising from this contract shall be resolved in the EOS Core Arbitration Forum.
+All disputes arising from this contract shall be resolved in the Enumivo Core Arbitration Forum.